evader1337/opentracing-blog/article/post.md

-# Tracing KumuluzEE microservices with Jaeger
+# Tracing KumuluzEE microservices with Jaeger and Zipkin

 ## Introduction
 When it comes to developing applications within the microservice architecture, the number of microservices can grow quickly.
 Managing microservices becomes harder with each new or updated microservice.
 When an application experiences a slowdown and its »data flow« goes through several different microservices, pinpointing the exact location of a slowdown may be difficult for a developer.